twknab/mean_hike/readme.md

 ### Where I Left Off:
 	- Post-Trip page added.
 Need to build check list functions, and edit and delete functions.
+	- How can I preserve multiple lines in the DB (ie, paragraphs?).
+Try adding a bunch of paragraphs in a row and you'll see how they get printed all out as a single line in Angular.

 ### Remaining Features:
-	- Edit Hike Feature -- Sunday
-	- Delete Hike Feature -- Monday
 	- Checkbox Feature -- Tuesday
+	- Edit Hike Feature -- Tuesday
+	- Delete Hike Feature -- Tuesday
+	- Edit Pre-Trip Feature -- Wednesday
+	- Delete Pre-Trip Feature -- Wednesday
+	- Edit Post-Trip Feature -- Wednesday
+	- Delete Post-Trip Feature -- Wednesday
+	- Delete User Account Feature -- Thursday
+	- Build Stats Feature -- Friday

 ### Things to Consider After Features Built:
 	- Noticed some password hashes getting through also for recentHikes and preTripList -- what's the best way to approach deleting this password field?